 Yes.
 If you are under 18 years of age, injured at work, and we accept your claim, the WSCC pays you directly, or can send your payments to your parent or guardian.

 Can I work while I get WSCC payments?

 Maybe.
 You must talk to your WSCC Adjudicator or Case Manager if you are working or planning to work.

-No. Although you may use sick leave while you’re waiting for the WSCC’s decision on your claim, your employer must give back your sick leave days if we accept your claim.
-WSCC reimburses your employer for your sick leave days once accepted.
+Yes and No. Although you may use sick leave while you’re waiting for the WSCC’s decision on your claim, employee can choose to continue to use their sick leave if employer approves and the WSCC assigns their benefits to their employer.